Laurence Rupp: Career

-For Cops he received the 2019 Austrian Film Award for the category Best Male Lead Actor.
-For his role in the ORF-Landkrimi Vier he was nominated at the TV Film Festival Baden-Baden 2022 together with Manuel Rubey awarded the special prize for outstanding acting performance.

 In the Netflix series Barbarians, released in 2020, he portrayed Arminius in the events surrounding the Battle of the Teutoburg Forest and its consequences.

 Rupp then went on to star in the 2024 romantic comedy The Heartbreak Agency on Netflix.

+In 2026 he played Ben Krüger in the Netflix / Gaumont spy thriller series Unfamiliar, which is set in Berlin.

+Awards and nominations

+For Cops, Rupp received the 2019 Austrian Film Award for the category Best Male Lead Actor.

+For his role in the ORF-Landkrimi Vier he was nominated at the TV Film Festival Baden-Baden 2022 together with Manuel Rubey awarded the special prize for outstanding acting performance.

 Personal life

-On 12 November 2007, his first son, Finn Reiter, was born with the Austrian actress Sabrina Reiter.
-The couple separated after the birth.
-Rupp is currently in a relationship with the actress Paula Schramm, whom he met while filming Der Eisenhans.
-Their son was born in March 2015.
+Rupp has a son with Austrian actress Sabrina Reiter, but the couple separated shortly after his birth in November 2007.
+Rupp then began a relationship with actress Paula Schramm, whom he met while filming Der Eisenhans, and their son was born in March 2015.